 Through a critical understanding of “their own sense of purpose and identity” and the context around them, entrepreneurial leaders make more effective decision (Greenberg et al, 2011, p.12).

 A successful entrepreneur, who is honored by his or her family and community, understands that he or she must operate from his or her personal, familial, and community values.
 In order to do so, one must answer the question, “Who am I?”
-Understanding his or her values, drives, and background, he or she can be honest and open about their capabilities and limitations, allowing him or herself to build social and economic opportunities (Greenberg et al, 2011).
+Understanding his or her values, drives, and background, he or she can be honest and open about their capabilities and limitations, allowing him or herself to build social and economic opportunities.

 Likewise, a successful entrepreneur leader must engage with his or her social context.
 He or she must ask the question, “Whom do I know?”
-This often results in engaging with diverse viewpoints of people he or she knows, who have different expertise and perhaps different worldviews (Greenberg et al, 2011).
+This often results in engaging with diverse viewpoints of people he or she knows, who have different expertise and perhaps different worldviews.

 Further Research Required